Doctor Who and Sherlock Holmes fandoms have seen quite a lot of over lap in recent years thanks to one man, Steven Moffat.

 Indeed both Doctor Who and Sherlock are arguably among the two most popular British scripted television series around the world right now.

-However the two franchises have been quite closely linked with one another for many years, and long before the days of “Wholock” there were a number of comparisons that were drawn between the characters of the Doctor and Sherlock Holmes, not just by fans of both franchises but even by the makers of Doctor Who including Barry Letts and Robert Holmes.
-In this article we will be looking at the many similarities between the Time Lord and the Great Detective as we examine Sherlock Holmes’s influence on Doctor Who overall.
+However the two franchises have been quite closely linked with one another for many years prior, and long before the days of “Wholock” there were a number of comparisons that were drawn between the characters of the Doctor and Sherlock Holmes.
+Even the makers of Doctor Who including Barry Letts and Robert Holmes often compared the Time Lord to the Great Detective.
+In this article we will be looking at the many similarities between the two British icons as we examine Sherlock Holmes’s influence on Doctor Who overall.

 Sherlock Holmes Influence on Doctor Who

 The character of the Doctor was always very similar to Sherlock Holmes in some ways.
 The two were old fashioned, somewhat gentlemanly heroes who were very British.
 Even though the Doctor is an alien he still fits that mould.

 Both are also heroes who use their mind to solve their problems and both the Doctor and Holmes are also somewhat difficult to live with.
 They are arrogant, have no social skills and can be quite rude and even condescending to their friends.

 The Doctors relationship with his companions was often comparable to Holmes with Watson.
 Both Watson and the Doctors companions look on the Doctor and Holmes in awe due to their intellect, but also in some ways cut them down to size and keep them on their toes too.